FOUNDER & EXECUTIVE DIRECTOR

-Prior to law school, Katherine worked in the nonprofit sector in New York City, with a broad range of roles and experiences in international economic development, domestic violence advocacy, and adult education.
-In her time at Berkeley Law, Katherine focused on prisoner rights and reentry advocacy, working with the Texas Defender Service, the Berkeley Law Death Penalty Clinic, the Prison Law Office, Legal Services for Prisoners with Children in San Francisco, and UnCommon Law.
-In 2013, Katherine co-founded the Post-Conviction Advocacy Project, a Student-Initiated Legal Services Project, whereby Berkeley law students represent life-term prisoners in parole hearings, the first clinic of its kind at the law school.
-Katherine was also an active member of the Restorative Justice Committee, the California Asylum and Representation Clinic, and President of the Boalt Hall Women’s Association.
+Katherine has 10+ years of work in the nonprofit sector, with a broad range of roles and experiences, including teaching adult education ESOL and GED classes, advocating for clients fleeing from violence, and working on behalf of prisoners and clients who are incarcerated.
+In her time at Berkeley Law, Katherine worked at the Texas Defender Service, the Berkeley Law Death Penalty Clinic, the Prison Law Office, Legal Services for Prisoners with Children in San Francisco, and UnCommon Law.
+Katherine also co-founded the Post-Conviction Advocacy Project, a Student-Initiated Legal Services Project, in partnership with Uncommon Law, whereby law students represent life-term prisoners in parole hearings.

-Katherine received her B.A. in Anthropology from Columbia University, where she focused her research and studies on asylum communities, particularly the Tibetan diaspora.
-Katherine is an attorney licensed to practice in the State of California.
+Katherine received her B.A. in Anthropology from Columbia University, where she focused her research and studies on asylum communities, Katherine is an attorney licensed to practice in the State of California.

 Contact me at firstname.lastname@example.org